Somayeh-abedian/openEHR-Fellowship/docs/reports.md

+## 📘 Final Deliverables Overview
-# The final report of the deliverable will be published and will include reports on the following:
+The final report will be published and include comprehensive documentation of the following outputs:

-* A set of new and/or adapted openEHR archetypes and templates
+---

+### 🧠 openEHR Archetypes & Templates

-&nbsp;– Focused on core PGHD concepts
+- 📌 Focused on core PGHD concepts

-&nbsp;– Created or refined using Archetype Designer and Template Designer
+- ✏️ Created or refined using Archetype Designer & Template Designer

-&nbsp;– Shared via CKM or GitHub with appropriate metadata
+- 📤 Shared via CKM or GitHub with appropriate metadata

-* A mapping report and comparative analysis
+---

+### 🧭 Semantic Mapping Report

-&nbsp;– Documenting semantic alignments and gaps between the developed openEHR models and equivalent representations in FHIR and OMOP
+- 🔗 Comparative analysis of openEHR models with HL7 FHIR and OMOP CDM

-&nbsp;– Including terminology mapping tables and alignment justifications
+- 📊 Includes terminology mapping tables and alignment justifications

-* Evaluation summary of existing transformation tools
+---

+### 🛠️ Tool Evaluation Summary

-&nbsp;– Review and assessment of available openEHR–FHIR/OMOP mapping resources and utilities
+- 🔍 Review of available openEHR → FHIR / OMOP mapping utilities

-&nbsp;– Recommendations for reuse, limitations, and future integration potential
+- 🧾 Recommendations on reuse, limitations, and future potential

-* A structured technical report or short research article
+---

+### 📑 Technical Report / Research Article

-&nbsp;– Outlining the methodology, modelling approach, and key findings
+- 🧬 Outlining the methodology, modeling strategy, and findings

-&nbsp;– Suitable for submission to a digital health, standards, or informatics journal or conference
+- 📚 Suitable for submission to journals or standards conferences

-* Educational and documentation materials
+---

+### 📚 Educational & Documentation Materials

-&nbsp;– Presentation slides and written guides explaining the modelling and mapping process
+- 🎓 Slide decks and guides explaining the modeling & mapping process

-&nbsp;– Targeted at newcomers to PGHD modelling and cross-standard interoperability
+- 🧩 Designed for those new to PGHD and interoperability efforts
+---

-* Contribution to community resources
+### 🌐 Contribution to Community Resources

-&nbsp;– Submission of archetypes to the openEHR CKM for review
+- 📥 Submission of new archetypes to openEHR CKM

-&nbsp;– Sharing insights or feedback to relevant working groups (e.g., openEHR Discourse)
+- 🗣️ Sharing insights with relevant working groups (e.g., openEHR Discourse)